Skip to main content

 Search accuracy

-The following three types of search are supported:
+The following three types of searches are supported:

-• Semi-strict - it is same as strict but case insensitive
+• Semi-strict - similar to strict but case insensitive.

 Search for tagged entries

-In order to provide a detailed search support for tags, the user interface for entering them was split in three input fields:
+To support detailed search for tags, the user interface for entering them is split into three input fields:

-• Must contain all of the tags - all tags listed here should be attached to the files or the folders in order to include them in the search results (logical AND)
+• Must contain all of the tags - all tags listed here must be attached to the files or folders for them to appear in the search results (logical AND).

-• At least one tag - any file or folder which contains one of the specified here tags will be included (logical OR)
+• At least one tag - any file or folder containing one of the tags listed here will be included (logical OR).

-• None of these tags - entries which have one the tags listed here will be excluded from the search results (logical exclusion)
+• None of these tags - entries with any of the tags listed here will be excluded from the search results (logical exclusion).

 Filter by file type

-In the file type dropdown you can specify types of the files you want to search.
-The file types are grouped in the following sections:
+In the file type dropdown, you can specify which types of files to search.
+The file types are grouped into the following sections:

-• Folders - selecting this options will limit the search to only folders
+• Folders - limits the search to only folders.

-• Files - selecting this option will limit the search to only files
+• Files - limits the search to only files.

-• Untagged files and folders - this options will show only files and folders witch are not tagged
+• Untagged files and folders - displays only files and folders that are not tagged.

 Search by file type